 Making some substitutions such as eating whole-wheat bread instead of white bread or having brown rice instead of white rice, can add important whole grains to your diet.

-9. About how much of the grains you eat should be whole grains?
+9. About how much of the grains group you eat should be whole grains?

 The correct answer is ONE HALF.

 “Make at least half your grains whole grains” is a key nutrition message and the Dietary Guidelines for Americans.
 Among several other nutrients — such as selenium and B vitamins — whole grains provide fiber which has been linked to reducing blood levels of cholesterol, which reduces heart disease risk.

 10. Which of these grains group products is available in both refined and whole grain varieties?

 The correct answer is ALL OF THE ABOVE.